Mike Quigley

 Michael Bruce Quigley (/ˈkwɪgli/ KWIG-lee; born October 17, 1958) is an American politician serving as the U.S. representative for since the April 7, 2009 special election.
 The district includes most of Chicago's North Side and several of its western suburbs.
 He is a member of the Democratic Party.
 Quigley is a former member of the Cook County Board of Commissioners, where he represented Chicago's northside neighborhoods of Lakeview, Uptown, and Rogers Park.
 He previously taught environmental policy and Chicago politics as an adjunct professor at Loyola University Chicago.
+He is currently running for mayor of Chicago in the 2027 election.

 If elected for another term, Quigley is expected to become the dean of Illinois's congressional delegation when senator Dick Durbin retires in 2027.

 Early life, education, and early political career

 Quigley was raised in Carol Stream, Illinois, where he graduated from Glenbard North High School in 1977.
 He then attended Roosevelt University, where he earned his bachelor's degree.
 Quigley moved into the Lakeview area of Chicago in 1982, and became involved in community activities.
 He attended the Loyola University Chicago School of Law, where he earned a Juris Doctor degree, and the University of Chicago, where he earned a master's degree in public policy.

 The start of Quigley's political career saw him serve as a chief aide to Chicago Alderman Bernie Hansen.
 In 1991, he ran for 46th ward alderman with the support of Mayor Richard M. Daley, but lost a runoff election to incumbent Helen Shiller.